 - Passport: Visitors must have a passport valid for at least 6 months beyond the intended date of departure from Morocco.

-- Face photograph: Recent photo that meets official specifications must be attached.
+- Face photograph: A Recent photo that meets official specifications must be attached.

 - Proof of financial means: Bank statements or other evidence showing sufficient funds to cover the duration of the stay in Morocco.